o2r-project/erc-spec/docs/spec/index.md

 - `source`: mount source file or directory.
 - `destination`: mount target path within the container; MUST be an absolute path.

-The binds MUST be configured as read only.
+The binds used for substitution MUST be configured as read only.

-If a list of mounts is configured, it MAY include the mandatory bind mount.
+If a list of mounts is configured, it MAY NOT include the mandatory bind mount.

 !!! tip "Example: data file replacement with bind mounts"
     The following example includes an explicit definition of the mandatory mount to `/erc` and an overlay bind mount of a CSV file.